Alfresco/tutorials/docs/api-app/stage-one.md

 The next case (*get*) also checks the `command`’s length and assigns the second entry in the `commandPart` array to a String called `searchTerm`.
 Then it calls the `executeGet()` method and prints the `answer` of the returned instance.

+If the length doesn't match it prints an error message.

 ```
 //returns every node related to searchTerm
 case "get":